meridian-app/engine/README.md

 # Meridian Engine

-A powerful supply chain optimization engine powered by reinforcement learning.
+A powerful supply chain prediction and optimization engine powered by reinforcement learning.

 ## ⚠️ Warning: Research Project Only